mne-tools/mne-python/doc/glossary.rst

     eLORETA and sLORETA
-        eLORETA and sLORETA (exact and standardized low resolution brain electromagnetic tomography) are linear source estimation techniques, as are dSPM or MNE (:term:`minimum-norm estimation`). sLORETA outputs standardized values such as dSPM, while eLORETA outputs normalized current estimates.
+        eLORETA and sLORETA (exact and standardized low resolution brain electromagnetic tomography) are linear source estimation techniques, as are dSPM or :term:`MNE <minimum-norm estimation>`. sLORETA outputs standardized values (like dSPM does), while eLORETA outputs normalized current estimates.
+See :func:`mne.minimum_norm.apply_inverse`,
-        See :func:`mne.minimum_norm.apply_inverse` and :ref:`example-sLORETA`.
+        :ref:`tut-inverse-methods`, and :ref:`example-sLORETA`.

     epochs
         Epochs (sometimes called "trials" in other software packages) are